Our School Rules and Regulations

 1. Uniform

-1.1 Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
+1.1 Every student is to wear the prescribed school uniform when he/she comes to school.
+Any modification to the uniform is not allowed.

 1.2 Uniform is well-pressed, clean and neat at all times.